ReactiveThings/Typezor/README.md

   ```
   <AdditionalFiles Include="templates/shared.cs" Typezor="true" />
   ```
-- External libraries used in template can be imported by adding dll file
+- External libraries used in template can be imported by adding dll file ( only .net Standard 2.0 libraries are supported )
   ```
   <AdditionalFiles Include="libName.dll" Typezor="true" />
   ```
-- External nuget packages can be used
+- External nuget packages can be used ( only .net Standard 2.0 libraries are supported )
   ```
   <PackageReference Include="Your.External.Lib.Name" Version="1.0.0" GeneratePathProperty="true" PrivateAssets="all" />
   <AdditionalFiles Include="$(PKGYour_External_Lib_Name)\lib\netstandard2.0\Your.External.Lib.Name.dll" Typezor="true" />